-Students move on to using the near future, they become more confident with -er verbs and learn about -ir and -re verbs.
-They learn to use the perfect tense with "avoir" and "être".
+Students move on to using the perfect tense, drawing on their knowledge of the verbs "être" and "avoir" from Year 7.
 Students use the imperfect tense to give opinions in the past.
+Students then use 'aller' seen in Year 7 to talk about the future using the near future tense.
 Themes covered are: Local Area, Holidays, Festivals and Media.